sartaj/ob-scene/README.md

 # Ob-scene
-Create interactive infographics with parallax, autoplay, & slides capabilities.
-Designed for reactive environments.
+Create interactive infographics with parallax, autoplay, and slide capabilities.
+Designed as a reactive animation engine.

 ## Features
 * Synchronizes scroll with time.